gurjika/culinaryapp-api/README.md

     cd culinaryapp-api
     ```

-3. Create a `.env` file and specify the required environment variables:
+3. Create a `.env` file and specify the required environment variables (Also include AWS credentials):
     ```env
     PASSWORD=your_db_password
     HOST=mysql